insertnewusername/yesOS/README.md

 It was built using html, css, and javascript, being a fairly simple web project.
 More updates for the overall looks, css, and apps will be coming soon!
-(I promise) This is a fairly short project that's very self explanatory, so this readme is kinda short
+(I promise) This is a fairly short project that's very self explanatory, so this readme is kinda short New feature apart from tutorial: Have a background changer button, click on it to change the background!
+Loops between 4 images

 Screenshots: